 According to Gallup, U.S. full-time workers spend an average of 48.7 hours at work each week.
 For the team members who work at R.E.
-Crawford Construction headquarters in Lakewood Ranch, Florida, those 48+ hours are now spent in a workplace connected with light, with the outdoors, and with fellow members of the team.
+Crawford Construction headquarters in Sarasota, Florida, those 48+ hours are now spent in a workplace connected with light, with the outdoors, and with fellow members of the team.

 R.E.
 Crawford Construction LLC, founded in 2005, has expanded its reach to 40 states, and needed to trade in its disjointed leased offices for a building tailored to Crawford’s fast-paced, detail-filled workflow.
 Thanks to an architectural design that includes a strategic configuration of exterior and interior glasswork, the company’s home office crew of 20 can now see at a glance if any team member is in the shop.
 He or she also can view the adjacent nature preserve—with its array of plants, birds, and a frequently-seen bobcat—from virtually any spot in the office.